 Science & Engineering Communication Fellowships

-At the Discovery Museum, we’re dedicated to bringing scientists, engineers, and other professionals together with members of the public for interactive science, technology, engineering, and math programs.
+At Discovery Museum, we’re dedicated to bringing scientists, engineers, and other professionals together with members of the public for interactive science, technology, engineering, and math programs.
 Our Science & Engineering Communication Fellowship program trains local scientists and engineers to effectively communicate to the public about their work and research.
 Offered in partnership with the national organization Portal to the Public, the fellowship is an ideal way to share your field of interest with the community.

 Become a Science & Engineering Communication Fellow